 Saturday, July 7, 2012

 In 1941, Bogart starred in High Sierra, a film written by John Huston.
-Huston became a film director and cast Bogart as Detective Sam Spade in The Maltese Falcon.
+When Huston became a film director he cast Bogart as Detective Sam Spade in The Maltese Falcon.
+(The role was initially offered to Ronald Reagan.)
 The film was a hit and Bogart was able to shed his gangster image.
 Bogart's watershed role came in 1942 playing Rick Blaine in Casablanca.
 Bogart's teaming with Ingrid Bergman yielded the greatest romantic pairing in movie history.
 Off set, the two barely spoke.
 In 1944, Bogart met Lauren Bacall while filming To Have And Have Not.
 Bogart was 44, Bacall 19.
 They reunited for The Big Sleep and their scenes together crackled with sexual tension.
 In 1945, Bogart divorced Mayo Methot and married Bacall.
 They bore two children making Bogart a father at age 49.

 Bogart bought a 55-foot sailing yacht from actor Dick Powell he named Santana.
 Bogart was an accomplished helmsman and he spent up to 40 weekends a year at sea.
 On most voyages, he traveled stag.
 He told Frank Sinatra, "The trouble with having dames on board is you can't pee over the side."

 Throughout his career, Bogart became known for classic dialogue in his films.
 Memorable lines included "Here's looking at you, kid," "I think this is the beginning of a beautiful friendship," "We'll always have Paris" and "Of all the gin joints, in all the towns, in all the world, she walks into mine."
 In The Caine Mutiny, Bogart utters a line emblematic of his own life outlook: "There are four ways of doing things: the right way, the wrong way, the Navy way and my way."